Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition: Description of the PFG and its Uses for Circuit Synthesis

-We first discuss the case where we wish to approximate a unitary $U= \exp(-iTH)$ with Hamiltonian $H$ for a time $T$ using the Trotter-Suzuki decomposition.
+Though this process can be used for general purpose circuit optimization as discuss in Ref.~\cite{2023Paykin}, we focus on the use case where we wish to approximate a unitary $U= \exp(-iTH)$ with Hamiltonian $H$ for a time $T$ using the Trotter-Suzuki decomposition.
 We can always expand our infinitesimal Hamiltonian in the Pauli operator basis(see Section \ref{sec:mapping}) as

 where $\theta_\alpha \ll 1$.
 So long as the angles are small enough, error due to the order of rotations in Eq. \eqref{eq:uni1} is within our error tolerance and so we are allowed to choose the order to minimize our cycle in $\pfg_N$.
 For Trotter-Suzuki decomposition, the problem of $\pfg_N$ circuit synthesis is stated as follows: {\bf Find a cycle $\{B_\beta\}_{0\leq \beta< N}$ in $\pfg_N$ such that for every $\alpha$ there exists a $\beta$ such that $p_\alpha \in B_\beta$ in any order.} We refer to any cycle $\{B_\beta\}_{0\leq \beta< N}$ which satisfies this condition as a {\it Trotter cycle}.
 We then wish to minimize the length of the Trotter cycle in $\pfg_N$.